 Let there be light.

 Natural light will prove as the best home office setup for productivity and feelings of well being.
 However, natural light isn’t always an option.
-Home offices are often built into the center of a home, or worse, uniform ambient light is better for productivity than task lighting, and it is better on your eyes.
+Home offices are often built into the centre of a home, or worse, uniform ambient light is better for productivity than task lighting, and it is better on your eyes.

 In addition to natural light, it is helpful to have a bit of ventilation.
 If you can open a window from time to time and get some fresh air, by all means, do!
 If there are no windows for setting up a home office for remote work, consider air cleaners, fans, or ventilation systems.